Designer / Problem-Solver / Doodler

-My name is Komal, and I’m a current 2nd-year M.S.
-HCI student at Georgia Tech.
-I love designing products that provide a pleasurable experience to users and are backed up by research on the user group.
-Don’t create without knowing who you’re creating for!
+My name is Komal, and I’m a recent grad of the M.S.
+HCI program at Georgia Tech.
+I love designing products that provide a pleasurable experience to users and are backed up by data-driven research.

-I'm currently looking for full-time UX/Product Design opportunities starting in Summer 2020.
+I'm currently looking for full-time UX/Product Design opportunities in Chicago, IL starting in Summer 2020.

 How did I end up in UX?